Highlights of the Program

 Stratovation Group

-• Investigating how leading U.S. growers currently perceive and apply biological products in the field
+• Assessing how leading U.S. growers currently perceive and apply biological products in the field

-• Gaining insights on how to overcome challenges and unlock greater value from biological solutions
+• Gaining insights into how to overcome challenges and unlock greater value from biological solutions

 10:35 - 10:40